TDA-R/SimplicialComplex/README.md

   asp = 1
 )

+# Filtration, Boundary reduction, and Persistence informations
+F <- build_vr_filtration(points, eps_max=1.2)
+res <- boundary_info(F)
+pairs <- extract_persistence_pairs(F, res$last_1, res$pivot_owner)
+plot_persistence(pairs)
 ```

 **Playground**<br/>
-Try this [playground](https://tf3q5u-0-0.shinyapps.io/mapperalgo/) to get familier with all of the concept that will be used in TDA.<br/>
+Try this [playground](https://tf3q5u-0-0.shinyapps.io/simplicialcomplex/) to get familier with all of the concept that will be used in TDA.<br/>
 ![App](man/figures/App.png)

+## Reference
+- Zomorodian, A., & Carlsson, G. (2004, June).
+Computing persistent homology.
+In Proceedings of the twentieth annual symposium on Computational geometry (pp. 347-356).
+- Chazal, F., & Michel, B. (2021).
+An introduction to topological data analysis: fundamental and practical aspects for data scientists.
+Frontiers in artificial intelligence, 4, 667963.